-The platform Qualtrics, an experience software company, uses is a single system of record that helps organizations manage the four core experiences of business.
-Those experiences are customer experience, employee experience, product experience and brand experience, according to Mike Maughan, head of global insights at Qualtrics.
+The experience software platform Qualtrics uses a single system of record that helps organizations manage the four core experiences of business – customer experience, employee experience, product experience and brand experience, according to Mike Maughan, head of global insights at Qualtrics.

-Each one of these experiences can be analyzed for a company with this software, and there are so many platforms available to businesses.
-[Read related: Best Professional Employer Organizations]
+Companies can analyze each of these experience types with this software, and there are many platforms available to businesses.
+[Read related article: Best Professional Employer Organizations]

 For a long time, employee experience and customer experience were managed separately, despite them being so closely related, said Maughan.
-Experience management platforms like the one Qualtrics has, allows all four of those experiences to be analyzed together.
+Experience management platforms like Qualtrics allow you to analyze all four of those experience areas together.

 How does it work?